Kalatco/smartShades/README.md

 1. **Command Reception**: User sends natural language command via REST API
 2. **House-wide Detection**: LangChain chain determines if command affects entire house or specific room
-3. **Command Analysis**: LangChain chain analyzes command with solar data and current blind positions
+3. **Command Analysis**: LangChain chain analyzes command with current blind positions
 4. **Blind Targeting**: Utility modules determine which specific blinds to control
 5. **Execution**: Commands sent to Hubitat hub which controls Z-Wave devices
 6. **Response**: Structured response returned to user

+Note: Solar position analysis has been removed.
+Only sunrise/sunset scheduling is supported.

 ## More Voice Commands Examples

 - **Basic Control**: "Open the blinds", "Close all shades", "Set to 75 percent"
 - **Multi-Blind**: "Open the side window halfway, and front window fully"
-- **Solar-Aware**: "Block the sun", "Reduce glare", "Open but avoid direct sunlight"
+- **Solar-Aware**: "Schedule to open at sunrise", "Close at sunset"
 - **Room-Specific**: "Close all blinds in the bedroom", "Open living room shades"
 - **Complex Multi-Commands**: "Close the north window completely and set the east window to 30%"
 - **Contextual**: "It's too bright in here", "Prepare for movie time"